stegmaierj/DiffusionModelsForImageSynthesis/README.md

 We provide Jupyter Notebooks that give an overview of how to preprocess your data, train and apply the image generation process.
 The following gives a <em>very brief</em> overview of the general functionality, for more detailed examples we refer to the notebooks.

 ## Data Preparation
 The presented pipelines require the hdf5 file format for processing.
 Therefore, each image file has to be converted to hdf5, which can be done by using `utils.h5_converter.prepare_images`.
-Once all files have been contered, a list of those files has to be stored as a csv file to make them accessible by the processing pipelines.
+Once all files have been converted, a list of those files has to be stored as a csv file to make them accessible by the processing pipelines.
 This can be done by using `utils.csv_generator.create_csv`.
 A more detailed explanation is given in `jupyter_preparation_script.ipynb`.

 ## Diffusion Model Training and Application
 To use the proposed pipeline to either train or apply your models, make sure to adapt all parameters in the pipeline files `models/DiffusionModel3D` or `models/DiffusionModel2D`, and in the training script `train_script.py` or application script `apply_script_diffusion.py`.
-Alternatively, it is recommended to use command line arguments to adapt all parameters at once.
-A more detailed explanation is given in `jupyter_train_script.ipynb` and `jupyter_apply_script.ipynb`..
+Alternatively, all parameters can be provided as command line arguments.
+A more detailed explanation is given in `jupyter_train_script.ipynb` and `jupyter_apply_script.ipynb`.

 ## Simulation of Cellular Structures and Sketch Generation